stepbrobd/rkt/pages/index.md

 Don't say it's a good language for teaching functional programming paradigm, there are plenty good alternatives.

-There's exactly 0 production-ready and widely-used software written in Racket that I know since the very beginning of my programming journey (~9 years ago).
+There’s almost 0 production-ready and widely-used software written in Racket that I know of since the beginning of my programming journey (~9 years ago).
-Prove me wrong.
+Happy to be proven wrong!

 ## Thoughts?

 Comrades?
-Say hi or send what you want me to add here!
+Say hi or send me more examples of Racket confusion!

 Racket lovers?
 Opinion rejected.